 - Seek and identify sensitive, University-owned information using Identity Finder

 - ITS has licensed a file scanning application, Identity Finder, for all faculty, staff and any students who may have SI

-- Phase I will scan for: Social Security numbers, passport numbers and credit card numbers.
+- Scan for: Social Security numbers, passport numbers and credit card numbers

-- Later phases may include scanning for additional identifiers.
-Upon departmental leader request, the ITS technical team will help a department organize a scan for additional identifiers.
+- Upon departmental leader request, the ITS technical team will help a department organize a scan for additional identifiers

 - Remediate sensitive information